vivek09thakur/vivek09thakur/README.md

 # Hi, I'm Vivek

 An undergad computer science student from India.
+By my passion I am a programmer.
+But besides of coding , I love to click pictures, I love to draw sketches.
+And I love to know more and stay connected to my roots.
 <br/>

 **Talking about some Personal Stuff :**

-- 👨🏻‍💻 I'm currently working on [a few projects](https://github.com/vivek09thakur/PANDA)
 - 🚀 I’m currently learning **AI, ML and Deep Learning**
 - 💬 Ask me about **anything you like**
 - 📫 How to reach me: 20509.vivek@gpranchi.org